catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## ToDos/bugs:
 n2h:
--+ small improv: Any change of song in the list should also save :)
--+ small feature: maindb apply save settings (as well as the rest of the screens)
-	-- when opening new windows..save settings
 -+ with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
 -+ some tracks no don't get read/picked cause" (1) "
 -+ small bug: on inserting a new standardization